Thomas Richardson II of Westmill

 • Thomas Richarson II of Westmill married Mary Margaret Champney.

 See the problem?
-So we have to keep going to try and figure out more family connections.
+So, we must keep trying to figure out more family connections.